Type 2 Diabetes Guide

 Medium GI fruits include cantaloupe, pineapple, and watermelon, among others.

-All of the above refer to fresh fruit.
+All of the above refer to fresh, whole fruit (not canned).
 Keep in mind that the GI can vary or change, depending on the ripeness of the fruit as well.
+The riper the fruit, the higher the glycemic index.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.